Tartus Governorate: Demographics

 As per the 2004 Syrian census the population was 701,400.
-A 2011 UNOCHA estimate put the population at 797,000, though this has likely changed since the start of the war.
+A 2011 UNOCHA estimate put the population at 797,000, an estimate preceding the Syrian Civil War which caused a large population decline and socioeconomic devastation.

-The majority at 72% are Alawites, 7% Sunni Muslim, 8% Ismaili, and 13% Christian.
-There is a small Cretan Greek community concentrated in Al-Hamidiyah, the descendants of refugees who fled the Greco-Turkish War of 1897.
+The estimated population of 797,000 represented roughly 4% of Syria's population at the time.
+The population was almost entirely ethnic Arabs; these were Alawites at 69%, 18% Sunni Muslims, 7% Ismaili Muslims, and 6% were Christians (mostly Greek Orthodox).
+There was a small Cretan Greek community concentrated in Al-Hamidiyah, the descendants of refugees who fled the Greco-Turkish War of 1897.